Urigo/Ionic2CLI-Meteor-WhatsApp/manuals/templates/step3.md

 In this tutorial, we will be using fundamental `RxJS` operators, as listed below:

-- **map** - Modifies the value of the observable.
+- **map** - Transform values of the observable (into another observable).
 Common use cases are converting, parsing, adding new fields etc.

 - **filter** - Filters values emitted by the observable, and continue the flow only with the values which passed the filter handler.